xtmalliance/argon-server/README.md

 - _Flight Tracking_: It takes in flight tracking feeds from various sources e.g. ADS-B, live telemetry, Broadcast Remote ID and others and outputs as a single fused JSON feed and submits it to a Display Application e.g. [Flight Spotlight](https://github.com/openskies-sh/flight-spotlight) to be shown in real-time on a display
 - _Geofence_: A Geofence can be submitted into Flight Blender and consequently transmitted to Spotlight
-- _Flight Declaration_: Future flights up-to 24 hours can be submitted, this __does not__ use the USS <-> USS API but is a standalone component, for supported DSS commands see below
+- _Flight Declaration_: Future flights up-to 24 hours can be submitted, this support both the ASTM USS <-> USS API and can also be used as a standalone component, for supported DSS APIs see below
 - _DSS Connectivity_: There are modules to connect and read for e.g. Remote ID data from a DSS, Strategic deconfliction / flight authorization

 ## Openskies stack